-Brittany Medeiros, Manager, Business Development, working with the Digital Media and Technology Industries.
+Brittany Maia, Manager, Business Development, working with the Digital Media and Technology Industries.
 I have worked with companies from venture / startups in ideation stages to scale ups and large enterprises.
 My portfolio now consists of working with over 300+ Digital Creative companies, where I consult with the company to identify needs at all stages and use creative problem solving to come up with solutions for appropriate connections or resources.
 I also work with foreign direct investment (FDI) and helping companies understand why Ontario, Canada and London is a great place to start and grow their business.

 I’m also a community builder, in the past 5 years I have been directly involved with 30+ events in the community.

 I’m passionate about people and I’m happy to help where I can.